 “Inventory that has not been produced in a timely manner to satisfy demand is an improper use of funds,” Arnold says.
 “On the macroeconomic level, in the grand scheme of things, dollars should be deployed where they’re actually generating value.”
 He notes that companies holding too much stock are “penalizing themselves by not deploying that capital elsewhere.”

-Failing to rotate and turn over inventory can also hurt your bottom line by increasing your storage costs.
-Some 3PLs charge higher rates for stock that stays on the shelf for more than 180 days, or more than 365 days, as an incentive to help clients optimize inventory and storage.
+Failing to rotate and turn over inventory can hurt your bottom line by incurring long-term storage fees.
+Some 3PLs charge higher rates for stock that stays on the shelf for more than 180 days, or more than 365 days, as an incentive for clients to optimize inventory and storage.

-For example, if the Garden Gnome online store has 50 trowels in stock and has sold a total of 150 over six months, it wouldn’t incur long-term storage fees.
+For example, if the Garden Gnome online store has 50 trowels in stock and has sold a total of 150 over six months, it won’t incur long-term storage fees because its stock has turned over three times.
 That’s true even if it uses the LIFO method and a few of those trowels have been at the back of the shelf for a long time.
-On the other hand, if Garden Gnome only sold 30 trowels in 180 days, its 3PL might charge a long-term storage fee on the 20 extra trowels on hand.
+On the other hand, if Garden Gnome only sold 30 trowels in 180 days, its 3PL might charge a long-term storage fee for the 20 extra trowels on hand.
 Plus, that excess stock could be a sign that the online garden shop should keep no more than (and maybe less than) 30 trowels in inventory.

 Red Stag Fulfillment helps eCommerce companies keep storage costs low

-Inventory management is complex, and getting it right is essential to building your thriving eCommerce business.
+Inventory management is complex, and getting it right is essential to building a thriving eCommerce business.
 When you choose Red Stag Fulfillment as your 3PL, you add experienced professionals to your team.
-We can help you determine optimal inventory levels, add visibility to your supply chain to improve operations and keep your storage costs as low as possible.
+We can help you determine optimal inventory levels, add visibility to your supply chain to improve operations, choose between FIFO vs. LIFO methods, and keep your storage costs as low as possible.

-At Red Stag Fulfillment, we know firsthand that top-notch fulfillment can help eCommerce companies grow and scale.
+At Red Stag Fulfillment, we know firsthand that top-notch fulfillment can help eCommerce businesses grow and scale.
 We’ve seen it happen for our clients.
-We provide worry-free warehousing and fulfillment, so you can focus on expanding your business.
-We’d like to tell you how it works.
+We provide worry-free warehousing and fulfillment so you can focus on expanding your business, and we’d like to tell you how it works.

 More about inventory management: